JustCaptcha/awesome-sfml/README.md

 ## Other

 - [Stylish Visualizer](https://github.com/CosminPerRam/StylishVisualizer) - A sorting algorithms visualizer which features SFX, step by step control and many personalization options.
+- [Da Music Player](https://github.com/Drimiteros/Da-music-player) - A simple, retro, music player that uses SFML for handling the UI and Sound.

 ## License